craftingcity/The-Known-World/Game Notes/Fronts/Nala Co..md

 The signs that the danger is becoming closer and closer to its impending doom.
 - [ ] Portent One
 - [ ] Portent Two
-- [ ] Portent Three
+- [ ] Protent Three

 **Impending Doom**
-Choose one from the book, or write your own.
-This is what will happen if the danger is left to fester.
+Scrivin Clan makes war!

 **Cast**
 Optional; Name a character, place, or thing that the characters would encounter.